gapiwapiw/Fedora-library-/README.md

 ## What's Changed

+- Tabs now support up to **10 tabs**, and all 10 correctly render and are reachable via scroll (previously, tabs beyond the 6th failed to display properly due to a positioning bug).
-- Tabs now support up to **10 tabs**.
-The first **5** stay at a fixed, comfortable width; adding a 6th tab or beyond triggers horizontal scrolling on the tab bar instead of shrinking tabs further.
+- The first **5** tabs stay at a fixed, comfortable width; adding a 6th tab or beyond triggers horizontal scrolling on the tab bar instead of shrinking tabs further.
+- Fixed the active tab's highlight overlapping the tab bar's own rounded border/corners.
 - Removed scrollbar pills everywhere — tab content, dropdown lists, and the tab bar itself all scroll with no visible scrollbar track.
 - Removed overscroll bounce-back ("elastic" behavior) on every scrollable element (tab content, dropdowns, tab bar).
 Scrolling now stops dead at the start/end instead of rubber-banding.
 - Dropdowns auto-scroll to reveal the currently selected option when opened, and no longer leave empty dead space below a short options list.
 - Popups (`ShowPopup`) now auto-size to fit their text instead of clipping or overflowing long messages, with a sensible min/max height.
 - Notifications (`SendNotification`) now take a **title/label** in addition to the body text, instead of a single line of text.
+- Added `CreateTextbox` — a labeled input field for tabs (see below).

+## Known Issues

+- Container outlines (buttons, textboxes, toggles, etc.) can appear clipped or unevenly inset near the edges of the main window in some cases.
+Under investigation.

 ## Popups